biafra/mcp21-tf-packages/README.md

 window).
 Make sure your `/addworld` includes `-Ttiny.moo` on your MOO worlds.

+**UPDATE** Please get the MCP base macros from [here](https://github.com/biafra/mcp-2/) which are updated to work with servers after 2.8.2

 > **dns-com-vmoo-client**
 >
 > Implements some client info to be known within the MOO.
 Name,